 Overwhelmed by the prospect of finding a career?
-Wish there was some way to filter through the options?
-Career assessments can help you jump-start the process by giving you insight into your personality, interests, skills, and values.
-CES offers several resources to help.
+Wish there was a way to filter through the options?
+Assessments can help you jump-start the process by giving you insight into your personality, interests, skills, and values.

-Discover occupations that connect with your interests: the Strong Interest Inventory measures interests in broad areas, breaks them down into more specific topics, and compares those interests to professionals in a variety of occupations.
+Want to know about jobs that are a match for your interests?
+The SII measures interests in broad areas, breaks them down into more specific topics, and compares your interests to professionals in a variety of occupations.

 CES recommends the SII for students seeking information on potential career options.